ftconan/python3/README.md

 ### Fluent Python
-1. list is not the only answer(arrays, memoryview, numpy and scipy, deque)
+1. list is not the only answer(arrays, memoryview, numpy and scipy, deque, asyncio, multiprocessing)